Advantage Home Finance logo

 LIFT New Build Scheme

 While similar to the Open Market scheme, this scheme helps eligible buyers purchase a new-build home through shared equity support from the Scottish Government.
 It can reduce the amount you need to borrow, but it only applies to selected developments and comes with income, property and eligibility criteria.
-The scheme is currently open for applications on select developments across Scotland.

 While similar to the Open Market scheme, this scheme helps eligible buyers purchase a new-build home through shared equity support from the Scottish Government.
 It can reduce the amount you need to borrow, but it only applies to selected developments and comes with income, property and eligibility criteria.
-The scheme is currently open for applications on select developments across Scotland.

 First Home Fund